What Are White Blood Cells?

 of immature blood cells.
 This can result in an unhealthy balance of all types of blood

 cells in the bone marrow and too many or too few white blood cells in the blood.

 Medicines.
 Some medicines can raise or lower the body's white blood cell count.

-Other conditions, such as extreme physical stress caused by an injury or emotional
+Conditions such as extreme physical stress caused by an injury or emotional stress

-stress, can trigger high white blood cell levels.
-So can inflammation, labor or the
+can also trigger high white blood cell levels.
+So can inflammation, labor or the end